 Justin P. Wilson serves as Comptroller Emeritus within the Office of the Tennessee Comptroller of the Treasury.
 He previously served six terms as Tennessee’s 34th Comptroller from January 15, 2009 until January 13, 2021.

-Comptroller Wilson has a history of public service.
+Comptroller Emeritus Wilson has a long history of public service.
 He served as Commissioner of the Tennessee Department of Environment and Conservation and as Deputy to the Governor for Policy under former Governor Don Sundquist.
 He was a member of the Financial Advisory Board of the U.S. Environmental Protection Agency, and he served as Chairman of the Nashville Electric Board, the Davidson County Metropolitan Health Board, and the Community Health Agency of Nashville and Davidson County.
-He was Foreman of the Davidson County Grand Jury, and he has served in leadership positions for numerous Nashville business, civic, and charitable organizations.
+He was Foreman of the Davidson County Grand Jury, and he has served in leadership positions for numerous Nashville business as well as civic and charitable organizations.

-Comptroller Wilson is married to Dr. Barbara Engelhardt, and he is the father of four sons.
+Comptroller Emeritus Wilson is married to Dr. Barbara Engelhardt, and he is the father of four sons.